 By Susie Hewson – Founder of Natracare

-I felt that my voice could help to make women think seriously about what they were buying and using in for their vaginas every month.
-I wanted to educate them on the risks of using tampons made from viscose/rayon with respect to dioxin, organochlorines, fragrances, lubricants, plastics and azo dyes, compared to Natracare’s organic 100% cotton tampons.
+I used my voice to make women think seriously about what they were buying and using in for their vaginas every month.
+I wanted to educate them on the risks of using tampons made from viscose/rayon.
+Especially about dioxin, organochlorines, fragrances, lubricants, plastics and azo dyes – all this compared to Natracare’s organic 100% cotton tampons.

-In the years before the internet, shared campaigning groups helped me to amplify my message, such as the Women’s Environmental Network and Greenpeace.
-First to get informational web pages up on the internet in the mid 1990’s Natracare was spreading the word on the web, communicating our campaigning message to anyone who could receive it and whoever was willing to pass it on!
+In the years before the internet, shared campaigning groups helped amplify the message through word of mouth.
+Organisation such as the Women’s Environmental Network and Greenpeace understood the cause.
+By the mid 1990’s Natracare was spreading the word on the web, communicating our campaigning message to those who could receive it and whoever was willing to pass it on!

-Even way back in 1994, we were calling for ingredients to be listed on feminine hygiene packaging, just as shampoo ingredients were required to declared, yet there wasn’t, and still is not, a comparable requirement for tampons or pads to list what they are made from!
-This is despite the fact that they are held for hours in one of the most porous and absorbent parts of a woman’s body.
+Even way back in 1994, we were calling for ingredients to be listed on menstrual product packaging.
+Just as shampoo ingredients are required to be declared.
+Today there still is not, a comparable rule for tampons or pads to list what they are made from!
+This is despite the fact that they are held for hours in one of the most porous and absorbent parts of the body.

-In 1992, the late Rep Ted Weiss of New York had brought up the issues later reference by Rep Maloney, in a subcommittee hearing of the Committee on Government Operations after his staff uncovered internal FDA documents which suggested the agency had not adequately investigated the danger of dioxin in tampons.
-Congresswoman Maloney’s bill intended to direct the National Institute of Health to conduct independent research rather than depend on research funded by tampon manufacturers.
+In 1992, the late Rep Ted Weiss of New York brought up the issues later reference by Rep Maloney, in a subcommittee hearing of the Committee on Government Operations.
+His staff had uncovered internal FDA documents suggesting the agency had not adequately investigated the danger of dioxin in tampons.
+Congresswoman Maloney’s bill intended to direct the National Institute of Health to conduct independent research rather than depend on biased research funded by tampon manufacturers.
 What was the true impact of these materials, residuals on a menstruating persons health?

-The industry went on the attack and did what it always did, damage limitation with biased press releases sent to major women’s publications, which Congress woman Maloney reproached for not reporting the actual facts of the risks.
+The industry went on the attack and did what it always did.
+Damage limitation and biased press releases sent to major women’s publications.
+Congress woman Maloney reproached for not reporting the actual facts of the risks and lazy journalism.

-On June 1st 2000, Natracare received an update from Rep Maloney along with a copy of her letter sent to the Commissioner of the FDA, Dr Jane Henney, on May 17th 2000, expressing her concerns about the EPA reports, carried on the front page of the Washington Post, definitely linking dioxin to cancer – identifying a risk ten times as high as previous projections and confirming Dioxin as a human carcinogen with a lifetime cumulative danger to health.
-Carolyn Maloney asked the National Institute of Health to request research on tampon safety in the “Tampon Safety and Research Act 1999” updated.
+On June 1st 2000, Natracare received an update from Rep Maloney along with a copy of her letter sent to the Commissioner of the FDA, Dr Jane Henney, on May 17th 2000.
+It expressed her concerns about the EPA reports (carried on the front page of the Washington Post) definitely linking dioxin to cancer.
+Dioxin was identified as risk ten times higher than previous projections and confirmed as a human carcinogens with a lifetime cumulative danger to health.
+Carolyn Maloney asked the National Institute of Health to request research on tampon safety in the “Tampon Safety and Research Act 1999”.
 Rep Maloney also introduced The Robin Danielson Act (H.R.
-889) directing the Centre for Disease Control to establish a program for collecting data on the number of TSS cases.
+889) forcing the Centre for Disease Control (CDC) to establish a system for collecting data on the number of TSS cases.

-Seventeen years later, on May 5th 2017, Rep Carolyn Maloney has finally got her Act referred to the Subcommittee on Health to establish a program of research regarding the risks posed by the presence of dioxin, synthetic fibres, chemical fragrances, and other components of feminine hygiene products.
+Seventeen years later!
+On May 5th 2017, Rep Carolyn Maloney has finally got her Act referred to the Subcommittee on Health.
+A program of research on the risks posed by the presence of dioxin, synthetic fibres, chemical fragrances, and other components of menstrual management products has been established.

-In short, but in what seems like a historical period, I have spent getting on for 30 years speaking out about the impact of Dioxin, synthetics, dyes, fragrances and lubricants being used in feminine hygiene on the health of women and our environment.
-Rep Carolyn Maloney has spent almost 20 years trying to correct a “government oversight” and here we are, Natracare started the revolution, carried out three decades of campaigning and educating women over the noise of the irresponsible marketing and denial statements of the corporate brands.
-The disrupter, that is Natracare, stood true and fast to the cause and as the pioneering, campaigning brand, Natracare stands defiant against an institutional disregard for, what to me back in 1989, was blindingly obvious.
+I have spent 30 years speaking out about the impact of Dioxin, synthetics, dyes, fragrances and lubricants used in period products.
+The impact on the health of women and our environment.
+Rep Carolyn Maloney has spent almost 20 years trying to correct a “government oversight” and here we are.
+Natracare started the revolution, carried out three decades of campaigning and educating women over the noise of irresponsible marketing and denial statements of the corporate brands.
+The disrupter, that is Natracare, stood true and fast to the cause.
+Natracare stands defiant against an institutional disregard for, what to me back in 1989, was blindingly obvious.